mwanginjuguna/blog/testing-debugging-exceptions-assertions-in-programming.md

 **Common mistake is Rushing to do this**: Integration testing is often performed towards the later stages of the software development process, closer to the release.
 Due to time constraints or development delays, there is sometimes a tendency to rush through integration testing, potentially leading to overlooking certain issues.
 However, it is crucial to allocate sufficient time and resources for comprehensive integration testing to ensure the overall system's reliability and stability.

 ## Approaches to Testing
+This far, we have looked at the different ways testing is achieved.
+But how do you decide how you will write the tests to your program?
+On what basis do you test a function, or a class, or the entire program?
+Do you test based on the specification, the way code is implemented, or maybe follow your gut? _How does the gut even know what to do?_

+---
+Just a reminder, a _*specification* refers to the description of the function’s behavior, that is, the types of parameters, type of return value, and constraints and relationships between them._

+---

+There are two fundamental approaches to testing programs: black box and white box testing.
+Let's explore both of them.
 ### A. Black Box Testing
+Black box testing refers to creating tests that are derived entirely from the specification of the function or the program.
+This means that the test cases are developed by looking at the definition of the function through it's specification.

+In this test approach, the tests are designed without looking at the code.

+There are two advantages we can derive from this approach.
+First, testing can be done by someone other than the implementer to avoid some implementer biases.
+Also,testing can be reused if implementation changes.

 ### B. White Box Testing
+White box testing involves looking at how the code is implemented to guide the design of test suites.
+All the possibilities that can occur based on the code implementation are considered during the design of a test suite.

+This methodology has some significant drawbacks.
+First, it is easy to miss some paths or possibilities because some functions can have numerous pathways.
+Consider loops, how many paths do you need to consider and how many are you likely to miss?

+Another drawback is that some loops can require tests going through them arbitrary amount of times.

+Some tricks in dealing with white box testing is to ensure that tests cover all possible branches of the loop conditional.
+While dealing with for loops, ensure that you test when the loop is not entered, when the loop is only executed once, and when the body of the loop executes more than once.
+Similar case applies while working with while loops by including all cases that include the loop exit in your test suite.